 The Lions finished the 2011-12 season with an overall record of 24-8, advancing to the area round after winning its second straight district championship.

-JT went 2-2 with Clark in charge after Pinson stepped aside amidst health problems while the school district conducted an investigation into improper conduct concurrently.
+JT went 2-2 with Clark in charge after Pinson stepped aside amidst health problems while the school district conducted an investigation concurrently.
 Pinson resigned during the last week in March, citing health reasons.

 “I’ve been under three great guys that taught me a lot about the game,” Clark said.
 “That will make the transition easy I don’t see it being any different from being a freshman (or assistant) coach.
 I will work the same and be prepared.”

 Clark coached JT in its final two regular season games, including a win over Jacksonville to clinch a share of the 14-4A crown, and in a bi-district win over Royse City and second-round loss to Ennis.

 He gained other valuable experience in the 2010-11 season when he coached the team when it clinched the Smithville Tournament championship with a win over state-ranked Brenham.
 He also coached the current junior crop when they played as freshmen on the JV in 2009-10 and won district in 11-5A.
 Clark’s freshman team in 2006-07 went 23-2 to win district.

 Clark calculated an achievable plan to success for a state contender set to return eight varsity players, including five of the team’s top seven scorers, and three all-district performers.

 “It’s simple math,” Clark said regarding his formula to success.
 “In order for us to get where we want we have to work hard every single day and it will work itself out.”

 Background: John Tyler graduate; Attended Jarvis Christian Community College

 Coaching experience: John Tyler (2004-2012) — Freshmen (2004-2007), Junior Varsity (2007-2009); Assistant head coach (2009-12).